 In a brief reply “What is the SSB Interview process” we can say SSB interview or service selection board interview is a recruitment process under which a candidate’s skills are tested intellectually, physically, psychologically, and through group activities.
 There are mainly two ways a candidate can get qualify for an SSB interview: First, he/she has cleared the written exam based on a particular type of entry; Second, a candidate can be selected on the merit list prepared on the basis of candidates academic records.
 Below discus are the types of entries to get recruited in the Indian Armed Force as a commissioned officer.

-- Download Our App to enrol yourself for SSB Interview online coaching.
+- Download Our App to enroll yourself for SSB Interview online coaching.

 - Book Your Slot for SSB Interview Online Class